ajoz/ajoz.github.io/_posts/2017-11-09-4developers-lodz-afterthoughts.markdown

 Just from the title you can easily guess it was a rant of a sort ;-) A rant indeed but a well deserved one.
 Jarek was showing common issues with "enterprise" code related to annotations, to name a few:

 * `@Autowired` annotation leading to a globale state
-* How dependant (pun intended) we became on the dependancy injection frameworks
+* How dependant (pun intended) we became on the dependancy injection frameworks.
+Jarek mentioned an article by Oliver Gierke ["Why field injection is evil?"](http://olivergierke.de/2013/11/why-field-injection-is-evil/) - definitely a valuable read!
 * How belowed Java `new` keyword became an issue
 * How much "magic" is there under the hood of EJB and why you cannot use threads there